-Speaking on behalf of the Somerset based Stop Hinkley and Welsh campaigns against the radioactive mud dump Marine Radioactivity Researcher Tim Deere-Jones said: "The results of this survey clearly demonstrate that there are serious grounds for concern that the Bristol Channel/Severn estuary coasts and communities had already been subjected to radiological contamination from Hinkley since the 1960s and that EdFs current programme of dumping radioactive wastes at Cardiff Grounds and Portishead should not have been permitted by the Welsh and English Agencies in the absence of the baseline data."
+Speaking on behalf of Somerset based Stop Hinkley and Welsh based Hafren Shield and Welsh Anti-Nuclear Alliance campaigns Marine Radioactivity Researcher/Consultant Tim Deere-Jones said: "The results of this survey clearly demonstrate that there are serious grounds for concern that the Bristol Channel/Severn estuary coasts and communities had already been subjected to radiological contamination from Hinkley since the 1960s and that EdFs recent programme of dumping radioactive wastes at Cardiff Grounds and Portishead should not have been permitted by the Welsh and English Agencies in the absence of the baseline data.
+In the context of the widely deployed radio-protection principle that no dose of radioactivity is harmless, it is clear that 50 years of the discharge of radioactive wastes into the Bristol Channel will have caused harm to the coastal and coastal zone populations of both the south Wales and the Somerset coasts.
+It is equally clear that Hinkley's sea discharged radioactive waste has an extended life span in the Bristol Channel and that this will continue for the forseeable future"